 I put Nightmares and Orbiter into the same ranking because I find the experience to be extremely similar.
 They’re both very forceful rides that push you into your seat (or backrest).
 They’re not bad rides by any means, which tells you a lot about how awesome the flat ride collection at Wonderland really is if this is at the bottom of the list.

-Perhaps the only reason they sit at the bottom of this list is because they’re the oldest rides I’ve enjoyed through my childhood and have not really grown much attachment to either.
+Perhaps the only reason they sit at the bottom of this list is because I tend to skip both rather often.

 #9 Drop Tower (Intamin Giant Drop, 1997)

 Drop Tower is still one of the most intense ride experiences in the park for me so I honestly ride it just a few times each season.
 A big reason for riding it more often many years ago was to get a good view from up above but we have many options for that now so the Tower has taken a bit of a Drop down this list over the years.

 Would you believe that, during its debut weekend in 2017, Soaring Timbers was up there in my top three flat rides?
 This is where that bit I wrote earlier about the ride’s current performance really applies.